Table of Contents[Hide][Show]

 How to Pickle Cucumbers (Quick Method)

-- Add a layer of onions (if using), then more cucumber slices.
-Repeat until the onion is all used and the jar is full.
-Leave about ½ inch of headspace at the top of the jar.
+- Add a layer of onions (if using), then more cucumber slices, repeating until the jar is nearly full.
+Leave about ½ inch of head space at the top of the jar.

 - Pour the brine over the pickles, put the lid on, and place it in the fridge.
 If you don’t have enough liquid to cover the pickles, then add some more vinegar and water in equal amounts until you do.

 - Wait at least 12 hours before eating the pickles (the longer you wait the more flavorful!).